MGT-581 / 4 credits

 Notes/Handbook

-Students are provided with lecture slides.
+Students are provided with notes when applicable.

 Moodle Link